What gets a content writer resume noticed

 Strong: “Authored 85+ articles generating 3.2M organic sessions/year, with 12 articles ranking in Google’s top 3 for target keywords.”

 Organize into Writing, SEO, CMS & Tools, and Strategy.
 Name specific platforms (Ahrefs, Clearscope, WordPress, Google Analytics 4) rather than generic skills.
+English, journalism, communications, and marketing degrees are common but not required - if your degree is unrelated, your portfolio and professional experience carry more weight.

 Hard skills: SEO writing, keyword research (Ahrefs, SEMrush), content optimization (Clearscope, SurferSEO), WordPress, Contentful, Google Analytics 4, Google Search Console, email copywriting, landing page copy, whitepaper writing, case study development, editorial style guides, A/B testing copy